 According to a recent Westpac Northern Territory Property Report, produced by valuer Herron Todd White, the Zuccoli development offers affordability and amenity

 As a masterplanned estate, the Aspire development will eventually feature two schools, a commercial centre, social housing and new parks.
 The broader Palmerston area, in which the development is located, is a thriving community in its own right, said the Herron Todd White report.
 Zuccoli also offers easy access to major highways and Tiger Brennan Drive, giving residents a motorway-style commute to the Darwin CBD.

 Mr Grantham said first home buyers also stand to do well from Darwin’s job growth, which is being underpinned by the extensions to Tiger Brennan Drive, the largest and most significant section of the $127 million East Arm Port Access Route.

 “There are also the expansions at Casuarina Square, the new Gateway Shopping Centre and the Coolalinga retail precincts, not to mention land developments in Palmerston, the New Woolworths in Palmerston, as well as extensions to Royal Darwin Hospital and the new Palmerston Hospital.

-“These are all big projects, which have been committed to, and most importantly will employ thousands of local workers, many of who are first time property buyers,” said Mr Grantham.
+“These are all big projects, which have been committed to, and most importantly will employ thousands of local workers, many of whom are first time property buyers,” said Mr Grantham.

-“You’ve got all the fabulous things to do in Darwin such as camping, fishing and outdoor activities whether it is the wave pool or the beach.
+“You’ve got all the fabulous things to do in Darwin, such as camping, fishing and outdoor activities, whether it’s the wave pool or the beach.
 You’ve got all of these great things up here for young families plus dirt cheap real estate and generous government subsidies.